MarkusMannheim/aps-pay/README.md

 I've examined this question several times but it keeps popping up.
 So I'm publishing this analysis — and the relevant data — again for when it's next asked.

 The Australian Public Service (APS) decentralised pay bargaining in the 1990s.
-In the years since, unions and some politicians said agencies with a higher proportion of female staff paid less than others.
+In the years since, unions and some politicians said that agencies with a higher proportion of female staff paid less than other agencies.
 The Community and Public Sector Union repeated this argument in the lead-up to this year's APS enterprise agreement (EA) negotiations.

-The Albanese government [says it is trying to reduce pay gaps between APS agencies](https://www.abc.net.au/news/2023-06-02/which-public-servants-will-receive-a-pay-boost/102420798).
-To aid this, the Australian Public Service Commission (APSC) collated and shared the salary ranges of 103 APS agencies.
+The Albanese government is now [trying to reduce pay gaps between APS agencies](https://www.abc.net.au/news/2023-06-02/which-public-servants-will-receive-a-pay-boost/102420798).
+To aid this, the Australian Public Service Commission (APSC) recently collated and shared the salary ranges of 103 APS agencies.
 I've combined these data [with other APSC employment data](https://www.apsc.gov.au/employment-data/aps-employment-data-31-december-2022) to understand the associations between workforce gender splits and salaries.
 The two datasets I used — APS salaries and staff headcounts — were correct as of December 31, 2022.

 ## Examining the data

-This analysis omits six agencies, because the APSC excludes these agencies from its staff headcounts (and I was too lazy to fetch their data myself).
+This analysis omits six agencies, because the APSC excludes these agencies from its staff headcounts (and I was too lazy to fetch the data myself).
 That leaves 97 agencies — close to a census of APS staff.
 The excluded agencies are:

 * Australian Office of Financial Management
 * Commonwealth Grants Commission